SonyaHon/nestjs-config-old/README.md

   public app;
 }

-// APP_NAME="NOT CONTAIN NEEDED INFO" node main.js
+// APP_NAME="DOES NOT CONTAIN NEEDED INFO" node main.js
 // Exception: value does not match ContainsAPP regexp.
 Where: SomeConfig::app.
-Passed value: <NOT CONTAIN NEEDED INFO> with type of "string"
+Passed value: <DOES NOT CONTAIN NEEDED INFO> with type of "string"
 ```